oaeproject/Hilary/README.md

 If you need to rebuild the `hilary:latest` docker image, try running `docker build -f Dockerfile -t hilary:latest .`.

-If you need to tail the logs of a specific server for debugging, try running `docker logs -f oae-hilary` (for the `oae-hilary` service).
+If you need to tail the logs of a specific server for debugging, try running `docker logs -f oae-cassandra` (for the `oae-cassandra` service).

 If you're having network problems, run `docker network inspect bridge` for check container network configuration or `docker inspect oae-hilary` to take a look at `oae-hilary` container details.